 Horse Day Camp Jr. Counselors: Age 13-15 Junior Counselors assist with all daily camp activities wherever they are needed and get to learn how to be fully fledged camp counselors.
 You will be required to attend camp weeks 8am-1pm, Monday-Friday.
 You do not have to be a counselor all 7 weeks of day camp, but we do ask that you only sign up for the weeks you know you can for sure attend.

 Riding Counselor: THEE has several Riding Counselors to work with our campers, and requires that these counselors have a strong horseback riding background.
 Riding counselors should be comfortable enough with their own riding abilities, to be able to effectively teach campers basic as well as more advanced riding skills and techniques.
-Our riding program offers 40 minute lessons to campers of all ages, and incorporates horsemanship, gymkhana events, and other riding activities as part of our horseback riding curriculum.
+Our camp program offers 40 minute lessons to campers of all ages, and incorporates horsemanship, gymkhana events, and other riding activities as part of our horseback riding curriculum.
 Experience teaching riding lessons and creating beginner to advanced lesson plans is helpful but not required.

 Ranch Feeder: Assist our caretakers at the facility with caring for our herd of horses.
 General animal experience and a passed skills test we provide is necessary, as this is a suitable job for able bodied people who have drive and are good at time management.
 We have training programs for those interested but have no experience!